create3000/x_ite/docs/_posts/components/Interpolation/SplinePositionInterpolator2D.md

 SplinePositionInterpolator2D performs non-linear interpolation among paired lists of 2-tuple values and velocities to produce an SFVec2f value_changed output event.

-The SplinePositionInterpolator2D node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The SplinePositionInterpolator2D node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy